 “I’m not about to kiss you.”

-He wrinkled his brow.
-“Cammie, this isn’t complicated.
-Besides, your grandmother already gave me your number.”
+“Cammie, this isn’t complicated.”
+He smirked.
+“Nana already gave me your number.”